THB-account/Julia4ML_GA/README.md

 ## Demo

-To use a project demo, you can open Pluto and copy the following link: https://github.com/THB-account/Julia4ML_GA/blob/Pluto/demo.jl.
-Downloading the notebook and opening the demo locally can faster than opening it directly.
+To use a project demo, open Pluto and copy the link: https://github.com/THB-account/Julia4ML_GA/blob/Pluto/demo.jl.
+Downloading the notebook and opening the demo locally can be faster than opening it directly.

 ## Installation
-For testing in Pluto notebook you can use the following command:
+For testing in Pluto notebook, you can use the following command:
 ```
 using Pkg;
 Pkg.add(url="https://github.com/THB-account/Julia4ML_GA")